 It’s hard to date well.
 Going out on a date is easy enough.
-But making wise choices about who you date and sustaining healthy dating relationships can be tough.
-And nobody helps make it any easier, do they?
-Everybody wants and expects you to date.
-But nobody actually tells you how to date.
+But making wise choices about whom to date and sustaining a healthy dating relationship can be tough.
+And nobody makes it easier, do they?
+Everyone wants and expects you to date.
+But nobody actually tells you how.
 So while dating is exciting, it’s also confusing and sometimes heartbreaking.

-If you are single, here are three practices you can follow to date well.
-If you are a parent, here are three practices you can teach your kids to follow so they know how to date well:
+Here are three practices you can follow to date well.
+If you’re a parent, here are three practices you can teach your kids:

 Practice #1: Set High Standards

 Many people don’t date well because they don’t set standards.
 They just go out with anyone who asks them!
 Ask yourself, “What type of guy/girl will I date?”
 “What type of guy/girl will I not date?”
 “What type of guy/girl do I want to be with?”
 “What type of guy/girl is best for me?”
-And after you set standards, say “no” to anyone who isn’t up to them.
+After you set standards, say “no” to anyone who doesn’t meet them.
 Remember, it’s better to set them too high than to set them too low or not at all.

 Here are two standards someone should meet before you date them:

-- Date guys/girls who treat you well.
+- Date someone who treats you well.
 Don’t date jerks!
 Stay away from people who just want to use or hurt you.
 Girls, date guys who are caring and considerate.
 Guys, date girls who are respectful and modest.

 Practice #2: Set Holy Boundaries

 Many people don’t date well because they don’t set boundaries.
 God wants you to only have sex with your spouse.
 Until then, He wants you to stay pure and not be sexual with anyone.
 This means you have to set boundaries that help you avoid tempting situations.
-It also means you only date guys/girls who are committed to being pure and respect your boundaries.
+It also means you only date someone who is committed to being pure and respects your boundaries.